Environmental group ends suit over land for endangered frog

 Dusky gopher frogs once were found in Louisiana, Mississippi and Alabama.
 They’re now in the wild only in a few small parts of Mississippi, but the government designated 1,500 acres (610 hectares) in Louisiana as critical habitat for them.

-The decision to drop that tract from the government’s critical habitat list cannot be considered as a precedent for any future court case, according to a settlement made public Monday in federal court.
+The decision to drop that tract from the government’s critical habitat list cannot be considered as a precedent for any future court case, according to a proposed settlement made public Monday in federal court.
+It needs the judge’s approval to become final.

 The agency could return the critical habitat designation after more scientific and public comment, Giese said.